 Youth Employment Services YES Montreal is a job search must for English-speaking Montreal residents ages 18 to 35.
 Offering everything from career counseling to placement services to internship leads to self-employment orientation and support, YES Montreal scores high on all employment fronts.
 Services are free.
 In the case of workshops or classes, charges are very affordable.

 Offering similar programs to YES Montreal but accessible to all ages as well as non-Jewish job seekers, Agence Ometz Employment Services (formerly known as Jewish Employment Services) also offers skills assessment, specialized services for individuals ages 45 and over as well as for new immigrants, programs for the intellectually and physically challenged, career management services, networking events and more.

 But just a quick caveat.
-I've had a couple of readers contact me claiming Ometz refused to help them because they were not Jewish.
-I have no means of confirming whether these claims are true or false.
+We've had a couple of readers contact me claiming Ometz refused to help them because they were not Jewish.
+We have no means of confirming whether these claims are true or false.

 Movie Extra Work

 Here's an interesting way to make a few extra bucks.
 Perfect bilingualism is usually not a requirement for non-speaking background roles.
 All shapes, sizes, ages, genders and ethnic backgrounds are needed.
 Contact Montreal's top movie extra casting agencies and get them to set up your file.

 Look for Companies with Mostly English Clients

 In my college days, most of my unilingual anglophone friends ended up doing call centre or data entry work for companies with predominantly American customers.
 It was like a rite of passage.

 On the technical or even executive end of things, I've also known a fair share of non-French speakers working in aerospace, gaming or Silicon Valley tech firms with offices in Montreal.
 Ubisoft, Autodesk, CAE and Bombardier spring to mind.